 Autumn brings out the yellow in our maples, the red in our oaks, the orange in our sassafrasses and the purple in our sweetgums, turning Fairfax County and the surrounding area into a jaw-dropping display of nature’s best colors each fall.
-It begins in October and lasts through November, which gives you plenty of time for weekday jaunts and weekend fall foliage drives.
-So, while you planning your visit to one of our fall festivals, wineries and breweries and other fall events, make sure to include a scenic drive to your trip.
-Find our best kept secrets and enjoy these Fairfax, Virgina scenic routes.
+It begins in October and lasts through November, which gives you plenty of time for weekday jaunts, scenic drives near DC and weekend fall foliage drives.
+So, while you are planning your visit to one of the outdoor farmers markets, wineries and breweries and other fall events, make sure to include a scenic drive to your trip.
+Find our best kept secrets and enjoy these Fairfax, Virginia scenic routes.

 This iconic parkway stretches from near Great Falls Park in the north, all the way to George Washington’s Mount Vernon in the south, and in-between you can catch glimpses of the DC skyline and the majestic Potomac River.
 You can access the Parkway in the north end via the Capital Beltway (I-495) and in the south at George Washington's Mount Vernon.
 Every inch of the 25-mile trip was designed with recreational driving, sweeping Potomac River views and fabulous foliage in mind.
 There are plenty of other access points along the way for you to enter/exit the parkway and it's dotted with scenic overlooks and picnic areas to enjoy.
 Taking a drive on this road is a great way to orient yourself with the eastern border of Fairfax County, and it will also take you through adjacent Arlington County and the City of Alexandria.
 Along the way you'll be able to stop and visit the United States Marine Corps War (Iwo Jima) Memorial, Arlington National Cemetery, Dyke Marsh Wildlife Preserve, River Farm, or even hop across the Potomac into Washington, DC.